 Looking for the best Xiaomi phone at a low price?
 Then we’d recommend the Redmi Note 10 5G.
 One of the cheapest 5G phones you can buy right now, it runs the latest version of Android (11), comes with a 48MP camera, offers up to up to 128GB storage, and promises excellent battery life.
 All of this is very impressive to see in a budget phone.

 Obviously, you’ll have to make compromises for a phone this cheap.
 So you won’t find an ultrawide or telephoto sensor here, and it’s not great for macro photography either.
 But if you’re watching the pennies, there’s an awful lot to like about this Xiaomi phone.

-The display is to die for, with a high 120Hz refresh rate, 1200 nits brightness, support for HDR10 support and Gorilla Glass 5 protection.
-The camera comes with a top-quality 108MP Samsung ISOCELL HM2 sensor, along 8 MP ultra-wide, a 5MP macro and a 2MP depth sensor.
-Battery life is excellent too.
+The display is to die for, with a high 120Hz refresh rate, 700 nits brightness, support for HDR and Gorilla Glass 5 protection.
+The camera comes with a top-quality 108MP main lens, along with an 8MP ultra-wide, a 5MP macro and a 2MP depth sensor.
+Battery life from 5,000mAh batter is excellent too.
 All this is just incredible considering the low price of the Redmi Note 11 Pro.

 If you’re looking for a budget phone, then you’re spoilt for choice among Xiaomi’s range.
 And another great option can be found in the Poco X3 Pro.